The Gospel in 1 Peter: Key Bible Verses & Commentary

 • 1 Peter 1:3-5: “Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope by the resurrection of Jesus Christ from the dead, To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you, Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.”

-1 Peter 1:3-5 praises God for His great mercy and the new birth believers have received into a living hope through the resurrection of Jesus Christ.
-This hope is an inheritance that is imperishable, undefiled, and unfading, kept in heaven for them.
-Believers are shielded by God’s power through faith, ready to be revealed in the last time.
+1 Peter 1:3-5 praises God for His great mercy and the new birth believers have received into salvation through the resurrection of Jesus Christ.
+This hope is an inheritance that is imperishable and unfading, kept in heaven for them.

 • 1 Peter 1:18-19: “Forasmuch as ye know that ye were not redeemed with corruptible things, as silver and gold, from your vain conversation received by tradition from your fathers; But with the precious blood of Christ, as of a lamb without blemish and without spot.”

-1 Peter 1:18-19 explains that believers were redeemed from their empty way of life inherited from their ancestors, not with perishable things like silver or gold, but with the precious blood of Christ, a lamb without blemish or defect.
+These Scriptures explain that believers were redeemed from their empty way of life (dead to sin) inherited from their ancestors, not with perishable things like silver or gold, but with the precious blood of Christ.

 • 1 Peter 1:21: “Who by him do believe in God, that raised him up from the dead, and gave him glory; that your faith and hope might be in God.”

-1 Peter 1:21 emphasizes that through Jesus Christ, believers have faith and hope in God.
-It explains that Christ’s resurrection from the dead and His glorification are the basis for this faith and hope.
+Here Peter tells us that through Jesus Christ, believers have faith and hope in God.
+It explains that Christ’s resurrection from the dead and His glorification are the basis for that “blessed” faith and hope.

 • 1 Peter 2:24: “Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed.”

-1 Peter 2:24 describes Jesus bearing our sins in His body on the cross, so that we might die to sins and live for righteousness.
-It affirms that by His wounds, we are healed.
+1 Peter 2:24 describes Jesus bearing our sins in His body on the cross so that we might choose righteousness over sin.
+It affirms that by His wounds, “ye were healed.”

 • 1 Peter 3:18: “For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the Spirit.”